soogbet/utomata/README.md

 # utomata
-A Javascript/webGL framework for [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) experiments.Primarily designed for interactive explorations of emergent virtual structures in computational art and design, modelling, simulation and procedural content generation.
+A Javascript/webGL framework for [Cellular Automata](https://en.wikipedia.org/wiki/Cellular_automaton) experiments. utomata is primarily designed for interactive explorations of emergent virtual structures in computational art and procedural content generation.

 <!-- Examples collection on codepen -->
 <!-- other links ? -->